-- Accommodation – Stay is included from Day 1 to Day 5 (Dhak to Auli).
-You will be staying in Guest house at Auli and camping on remaining days of the trek (3 per tent).
+- Accommodation – Stay is included from Day 1 to Day 5 (Tapoban to Auli).
+You will be staying in Guest house at Auli and camping on remaining days of the trek.

-- Meals – All meals from dinner at Dhak on Day 1 to breakfast at Auli on Day 6 are included.
+- Meals – All meals from dinner at Tapoban on Day 1 to breakfast at Auli on Day 6 are included.
 We provide simple, nutritious vegetarian food on all days of the trek.

 - Camping charges – All trekking permits and forest camping charges are included.